Chidlaw Building: Military building

-The Chidlaw Building, built in 1963 as the headquarters for the Aerospace Defense Command and North American Aerospace Defense Command (NORAD), was named for retired Air Force Gen. Benjamin W. Chidlaw.
+The Chidlaw Building, built in 1963 at 2221 East Bijou Street, Colorado Springs as the headquarters for the Aerospace Defense Command and North American Aerospace Defense Command (NORAD), was named for retired Air Force Gen. Benjamin W. Chidlaw.
 The 300,000 sqft building was built with fortified walls, an auditorium for 174 people, two electrical substations, and elaborate heating and cooling systems.
 Of three floors, one is underground, and the only windows were those in the lobby.

 The Chidlaw Building consolidated Air Defense Command personnel from 14 different locations, including the Ent Air Force Base, into one location.
 It had command sections for NORAD headquarters, ADTAC headquarters, and an ADTAC command section, and a secure communications complex with links to the Cheyenne Mountain Air Force Station.
 Facilities included a printing plant, exercise room, cafeteria, and executive dining room.
 There were also a food store, small base exchange, commercial bank, and Ent Credit Union on site.
 There was a civilian guard force.
 Department of Defense graphic artist Terrance Patterson was commissioned to make nine paintings of the evolution of air and space for the building.
 When the military vacated the building, the paintings were moved to the lobby of the Cheyenne Mountain Air Force Station technical support building.